 With the SDI-12 monitoring, you save a notable part of the overall cabling cost.

 The GSM/GPRS capability of the data loggers allows uploading the recorded data directly to the remote FTP server.
-You can adjust the device to take a measurement from 5 seconds to 168 hours.
+You can adjust the device to measure from 5 seconds to 168 hours.
 Moreover, the data is recorded with the current date, time, and battery voltage.

-Communication between the device(PC & Mobile) and the datalogger can either be through a cable or through Bluetooth modem.
+Communication between the device(PC & Mobile) and the datalogger can either be through a cable or a Bluetooth modem.

-When it comes to online tunnel monitoring, it is crucial and necessary to have a Data Management Software which can retrieve the data seamlessly from the SDI-12 data logger, RF Gateway or ATS control box.
+When it comes to online tunnel monitoring, it is crucial and necessary to have Data Management Software that can retrieve the data seamlessly from the SDI-12 data logger, RF Gateway, or ATS control box.
 The DMS is either public cloud-based or server-based and then works to archive the data in SQL Database.
 It then further displays the processed data in graphs, tables, and other formats, allowing the authorized personnel to understand it completely.